 Apollo Consolidated Ltd (ASX: AOP) is a gold and nickel sulphide exploration company based in Perth, Western Australia.
-Its exploration focus is in West Africa and in particular the under-explored country of Cote d'Ivoire where it has over 1,000km of granted exploration tenure, including the advanced Seguela Project and strong early stage gold prospects on the Korhogo and Boundiali permits.

-In Western Australia the Company has wholly-owned gold exploration properties at Rebecca and Yindi, and nickel sulphide prosects at Rebecca and Louisa.
+Its exploration focus is in West Africa and in particular the under-explored country of Cote d'Ivoire where it has over 1,000km of granted exploration tenure, including the advanced Seguela Project (over which Newcrest Ltd holds a 2yr Option to Purchase), and strong early stage gold prospects on the Boundiali and Korhogo permits.
+In Western Australia the Company has whollyowned gold exploration properties at Rebecca, Yindi and Larkin, and nickel sulphide prosects at Rebecca and Louisa.